 Old Montreal is the most historic part of the city with buildings designed during the French and British colonization.
 Statues idolizing this era are scattered throughout this area.
-If you are interested in architecture or history, then just wondering around would supply hours of entertainment.
+If you are interested in architecture or history, then just wandering around would supply hours of entertainment.
 Down by the waterfront, there is a paved bike path, the Old Port (Vieux-Port) Promenade that goes for a number of miles/kilometers.
-It is basically flat with lovely views and little parks along the way.
+It is flat with lovely views and little parks along the way.
 An accessible bathroom is available at the Old Port near the back and red Daniel McAllister tugboat.

 Across from the Notre Dame Basilica of Montreal is a popular courtyard, called Place d’Armes, where people gather and take pictures.
 In the center is the founder of Montreal, Paul de Chomedey.
 A regular is Robert the Bubble Wizard who entertains and dazzles onlookers by filling the air with all kinds of bubbles.
-He has his own bubble recipe and hand-crafted wands, which he also sells.
-This is how he makes his living, but doesn’t necessarily have set hours.
+He has his bubble recipe and hand-crafted wands, which he also sells.
+This is how he makes his living but doesn’t necessarily have set hours.

-The Notre Dame Basilica of Montreal is one the most visited attractions in Old Montreal because of its intricate architecture and stained glass windows.
+The Notre Dame Basilica of Montreal is one of the most visited attractions in Old Montreal because of its intricate architecture and stained glass windows.
 If you would like to take a short guided tour of the church for a nominal fee, then review the seven-day schedule for hours.
 Mass is a free service, open to the public every day where you also get to see inside.
 There is the main chapel, which is iconic, and a smaller one that is connected.
 Accessibility to either is made possible by ramps; no other modifications, including restrooms, were made.

 A number of other beautiful historical buildings, houses of worship, and landmarks can be photographed in Old Montreal.
-Two historic market areas are the Place D’Youville and the Place Royale, but there is also City Hall, Sainte-Helene Street, the Notre-Dame-de-Bon-Secours Chapel and much more.
+Two historic market areas are the Place D’Youville and the Place Royale, but there is also City Hall, Sainte-Helene Street, the Notre-Dame-de-Bon-Secours Chapel, and much more.
 This website has information about the most impressive Roman Catholic churches in the area.

 Parks and Gardens